 Get some exercise every day.
-Walking 30 to 45 minutes a day won’t just help with your constipation, it will also improve your mood and your fitness level.
+Walking 30 to 45 minutes a day.
+It will help with your constipation.
+It will also improve your mood and your fitness level, too.

-Ask your doctor if any of the medications you’re taking might be causing constipation and if there are any alternatives.
+Ask your healthcare provider if any of the medicines you’re taking might be causing constipation and if there are any alternatives.

 No matter what your digestive health issues are, you’ll probably benefit from choosing whole foods over processed foods.
 Processed foods are foods that have been changed by food companies before you eat them.
 Whole foods are foods that are eaten in their natural state, like that shiny apple or juicy tomato.